• Key supplier to the NHS

 Physio centres have highly trained professional staff, with an in-depth understanding of how to recover from a particular injury or condition.

 In addition to their expertise, physiotherapists in physio centres have access to a wide range of tools and equipment that can help someone achieve their goals.
-Whether this is working on balance, building strength in a specific area, or improving flexibility, they are able to provide the necessary support.
+Whether this is working on balance, building strength in a specific area, or improving flexibility, they can provide the necessary support.

 An example of this is someone who has torn their ACL during sport.
 Step-training is an integral part of the recovery process and the StairTrainer provides a complete solution for this, with a step height that varies from 2.5 to 19cm and built in safety features to assist the patient.